 How Long Does Cocaine Stay In Your Hair, Saliva & Urine?

 However, for someone who is a long-term or heavy user of cocaine, the drug can stay in their system and be detectable on a cocaine test for longer.
-In certain types of drug screens, cocaine can show up in the results for up to three months after someone uses it.
+In certain types of drug screens, most notably hair follicle sampling, cocaine can show up in the results for up to three months after someone uses it.